Side effects of Diclofenac

 You should not use Voltaren (Diclofenac) if you have a history of allergic reaction to aspirin or NSAIDs (non-steroidal anti-inflammatory drugs).

 Voltaren may also cause stomach or intestinal bleeding, which can be fatal.
-These conditions can occur without warning while you are using Voltaren, especially in older adults.
+These adverse reactions can occur without warning in older adults.

-Get emergency medical help if you have signs of an allergic reaction to Voltaren (Diclofenac) like sneezing, runny or stuffy nose; wheezing or difficulty breathing; urticaria; swelling of the face, lips, tongue, or throat.
+Seek emergency medical help if you have any signs of an allergic reaction to Voltaren (Diclofenac) including sneezing, runny or stuffy nose; wheezing or difficulty breathing; urticaria; swelling of the face, lips, tongue, or throat.

-Get emergency medical help if you have signs of a heart attack or stroke: chest pain that extends to the jaw or shoulder, sudden numbness or weakness on one side of the body, difficulty speaking, trouble breathing.
+Seek emergency medical help if you have signs of a heart attack or stroke: chest pain that extends to the jaw or shoulder, sudden numbness or weakness on one side of the body, difficulty speaking, difficult breathing.

 Stop using Voltaren (Diclofenac) and call your doctor right away if you have:

-- The first sign of any rash, no matter how smooth;
+- The signs of any rash, no matter how small;

 - Swelling or rapid weight gain;

 - Signs of bleeding in the stomach – bloody or tarry stools, coughing up blood or vomiting that looks like ground coffee;

 - Liver problems: nausea, upper stomach pain, itching, feeling tired, flu-like symptoms, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes);